ArcadeAntics/this.path/README.md

     2.1. takes argument `chdir` into account.

     2.2. recognizes that `file = ""`, `file = "clipboard"`, and
-         `file = "stdin"` are not referring files and skips them.
+         `file = "stdin"` are not referring to files and skips them.

     2.3. accounts for `file` being a URL pathname.